Dr Vivien Li

 What do you enjoy most about working in the lab and what are some of the challenges you face?

-I enjoy the varied nature of the work, from seeing people affected by MS in research studies to collaborating with other colleagues from different fields to learning new clinical and research skills and techniques.
-On the other hand, one of the challenges particularly with laboratory-based projects is that experiments may not always work and a lot of repetition can be required to make progress, but it is very rewarding when you get an interesting and novel result.
+I enjoy the varied nature of the work, from seeing people affected by MS in research studies, to collaborating with other colleagues from different fields, to learning new clinical and research skills and techniques.
+On the other hand, one of the challenges particularly with laboratory-based projects is that experiments may not always work, and a lot of repetition can be required to make progress, but it is very rewarding when you get an interesting and novel result.
+Another recent challenge is finding a balance between work and family life with a young child!

 Read More